QuirinHaberl/MemoryProject/README.md

 - Level 2 >> 18 lives
 - Level 3 >> 30 lives

-If the player manages to find all matching pairs before they are out of lives, they win the game.
+If the player manages to find all matching pairs before they run out of lives, they win the game.

 *[Game.fxml](src/main/resources/de/uni_passau/se/memory/gui/Game.fxml)*